gabors-data-analysis/gabors-data-analysis.github.io/_datasets/hotels-europe.md

 ## Data source

 Scraped from a price comparison website.
 It was anonymized and slightly altered to ensure confidentiality.
-It contains all the necessary information about the location and rating that helps to distinguish them.
+It contains a great deal of information about the location and rating but not the name or the address.

 ## Data access and copyright